Charles Hindley (politician): Parliamentary career

 Hindley stood for election at Ashton-under-Lyne from its enfranchisement as a single-seat parliamentary borough in 1832 until his death; in 1832 he was defeated by Colonel Williams a veteran radical reformer from Liverpool.
 In 1835 he stood both at Warrington (where he was defeated) and at Ashton (where he was elected); at all subsequent elections he was returned as Ashton's MP.
 In his early political life a Tory paper characterised him as a Durhamite Radical; he described himself as an avowed radical since "radicalism was the best security for liberty and for every institution worth preserving".
 His support for radicalism reflected the views of his supporters in Ashton (it was said that the only Parliamentary vote of his to give him any trouble with his constituency was his vote in favour of the annual allowance to the Queen Dowager:) there was however a persistent suspicion/aspersion that his instincts were less radical than theirs.

-He was a supporter of Parliamentary Reform, of disestablishment of the Church of England, and of Free Trade.
+He was a supporter of parliamentary reform, of disestablishment of the Church of England, and of Free Trade.
 He was prominent in the Peace Society and in the International Peace Congress movement.
-Many of his political views mirrored those of Richard Cobden, but unlike Manchester School Liberals he was an early supporter of the factory reform movement, and opposed to the New Poor Law.
-J R Stephens a local Independent Methodist minister prominent in the Ten Hours and anti-poor law movements declared that he had first been made aware of the factory reform issue by Hindley.
+Many of his political views mirrored those of Richard Cobden, but unlike Manchester School Liberals, he was an early supporter of the factory reform movement, and opposed to the New Poor Law.
+J R Stephens, a local Independent Methodist minister prominent in the Ten Hours and anti-poor law movements, declared that he had first been made aware of the factory reform issue by Hindley.
 Hindley claimed to have consistently opposed the New Poor Law since his entry into Parliament; his failure to vote for Fielden's motion for repeal of the Poor Law Amendment Act being explicable by his absence due to illness.

+He was the first member of the Moravian Church to be elected as an MP.